NNPC, DPR uncover illegal fuel reseviours in Abuja

 “We have received the suspects and DPR will be called in for forensic analysis to test what was handed over,’’ he said.

-At Texaco, a pump attendant, who did not wish to be named, stated “we close at seven before because of security issues but because of the people traveling we have to extend our time till 9 p.m. or 10 p.m.

-Another motorist, Celia Tamuno said “this Christmas is horrible.
-See me here.
-It is annoying and the lines are so long.
-Other mothers are at Wonderland, other fun places and I’m here.
-This is heart-breaking’’.
-(NAN)

-The post NNPC, DPR uncover illegal fuel reseviours in Abuja appeared first on Vanguard News.
+The post NNPC, DPR uncover illegal fuel reseviours in Abuja appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share